FALL WORKSHOP — Writing into Silence: A MemoryWorks Workshop for Asian Pacific Diasporic Writers

 (Photo by Chris Gaul)

-This month-long remote workshop is for writers, story-tellers, and truth-tellers who are trying to trace elusive family histories across the Pacific and beyond.
+This five-week remote workshop is for writers, story-tellers, and truth-tellers who are trying to trace elusive family histories across the Pacific.
 During our time together, we will experiment with creative tools and practices for re-searching and writing into intergenerational silences and historical erasures that are all too familiar within Asian Pacific diasporic families and communities.
-We will explore the shapes and forms that these silences often take—in the family, on the body, between nations—and how to re-fashion and re-claim them as next gen writers.
+We will explore the shapes and forms these silences take—in the family, on the body, between nations—and how to re-fashion and re-claim them as next gen writers.

 Registration Options (choose one from the drop-down menu below):

-WORKSHOP ONLY: This month-long workshop includes weekly readings and examples of memory work, in-class guided writing and take-home writing provocations, and a structured and supportive small group environment for experimentation and feedback on new writing.
+WORKSHOP ONLY: Includes weekly curated readings and examples of memory work, in-class guided writing and take-home writing provocations, and a structured and supportive small group environment for experimentation and feedback on new writing.

 WORKSHOP + 1-ON-1 CONSULT WITH KIM: At the end of the workshop, you may submit up to five pages of writing to Kim and schedule a 30-minute, one-on-one meeting to discuss your writing in the context of your larger memory work project.